A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Extended GDPR Taxonomy and New Corpus

 Using the process described in Section~\ref{subsubsec:constructing_hierarchy}, we processed all 150 privacy policies in our corpus to get 150 PP-XML documents.
 Then, we annotated the 150 PP-XML documents with relevant GDPR concepts based on our extended GDPR taxonomy introduced in Section~\ref{subsec:GDPR_taxonomy}.
 The annotation was done for each title and paragraph element in each PP-XML document, with one or more tags each representing a unique GDPR node in our extended GDPR taxonomy.

-For the annotation work, we decided to pay a commercial annotation company to ensure the quality of the work.
-We followed a multi-stepped quality assurance process.
+For the annotation work, we decided to pay Testin (\url{https://www.testin.net/}), a commercial annotation company providing a dedicated services on AI-oriented data annotation, to ensure the quality of the work due to the substantial annotation workload.
+To further safeguard quality, we designed a multi-stepped quality assurance process.
 In Step 1, one of the authors of this paper, who has good knowledge of GDPR concepts, first trained four annotators of the company, and then the annotators attempted to annotate 20 PP-XML documents as a pilot.
 In Step 2, the results of the pilot annotation experiments were checked by the author and feedback was given to the four human annotators so they knew how to refine and align their annotations.
 In Step 3, the four annotators went ahead to annotate all the remaining PP-XML documents so that each document was annotated independently by two different annotators.
 In Step 4, a random sample of the annotation results of each annotator was checked by another annotator.
 Finally, the full annotation results were checked by three authors of this paper, who then discussed the results between them to agree on any different annotations.
 To quantitatively measure the quality of the four annotators' work, we used the inter-rater agreement of Cohen's Kappa ($\kappa$)~\cite{Cohen1960A}, and observed an average $\kappa$ score of 0.75 across all the annotated documents, indicating that the two independent human annotators had a substantial level of agreement for most documents.
 For disagreements, we observed that most are about the GDPR concepts `PD CATEGORY', `PD ORIGIN', and `PROCESSING PURPOSES'.
 The reason is that these concepts tend to be declared together in many privacy policies, making it difficult to separate them.
 At the end of the annotation work, we finally obtained a fully annotated privacy policy corpus GoPPC-150 following PP-XML and our extended GDPR taxonomy.